Does Sleep Affect Fertility? The Surprising Link Between Sleep and Fertility

 Circadian rhythms are also very important.
 “FSH, LH, and estrogen change between day and night," Merhi explains.
 "When there is a circadian disruption, it can cause dysregulation of these hormones.”
 Research links circadian rhythm disruptions with decreased fertility and increased rates of miscarriage.

-Sleep deprivation and fertility are also linked in men.
+Sleep and male fertility are also linked.
 In one study of almost 1,000 healthy guys, those who slept less than six hours had significantly lower numbers of sperm cells in their semen.
 And in animal studies, poor sleep leads to decreased testosterone levels and reduced sperm motility.

-Lastly, for both women and men, “tons of studies link abnormal sleep with obesity and, ultimately, diabetes and sleep apnea,” Merhi says.
+“Tons of studies link abnormal sleep with obesity and, ultimately, diabetes and sleep apnea,” Merhi says.
 Doctors consider these conditions metabolic disorders, and “metabolism and fertility go hand in hand,” he adds.
+This is true for women and men.

 How to improve your sleep for optimal fertility